Belarusian Social Democratic Party (Assembly): History

 In 2011, Iryna Veshtard was elected as the new chairman of the party.

+On 20 September 2023, the party was banned by the Supreme Court of Belarus.

 Ideology and goals of the party

 The Belarusian Social Democratic Party belongs to the community of parties associated with the Socialist International.
 BSDP focuses on Western European social-democratic ideology and is supported by various Western European social democratic parties.
 The main task of the country's foreign party promotes not only the entry of Belarus into the European Union and NATO, but also promotes the accession of Russia, Ukraine and Moldova.